SundayMba/alx-low_level_programming/README.md

-#alx-low_level_programming \nthis is a repository for c programming construct
+#alx-low_level_programming
-more functions and nested loops
+this is a repository for c programming.